Tropical cake - it's delicious with a nice little taste of summer, refined sugar-free cake that's perfect for dessert or special occasions.

 - Leave to rest in the tin for 5 minutes and then transfer to a wire rack to cool completely.

-- I iced mine with about a cup of whipped cream mixed with 4 tbsp plain natural yoghurt, a teaspoon of vanilla bean paste and extra passionfruit pulp.
+- I iced mine with about a cup of whipped cream mixed with 4 tablespoon plain natural yoghurt, a teaspoon of vanilla bean paste and extra passionfruit pulp.

 So pretty and yummy too! x